jbeder/yaml-cpp/test/gtest-1.10.0/googlemock/docs/cook_book.md

 object dies, the implementation object will be deleted.

-Therefore, if you have some complex matcher that you want to use again and again, there is no need to build it everytime.
+Therefore, if you have some complex matcher that you want to use again and again, there is no need to build it every time.
 Just assign it to a matcher variable and use that variable repeatedly!
 For example,

 ```cpp